 It can be difficult to accept situations like these, but doing so and deciding to take matters into your own hands means you won’t waste any more of your time on someone who isn’t worthy of you.

-Here are a few tactics for dealing with some who’s stringing you along.
+Here are a few tactics for dealing with someone who’s stringing you along.

 1. Suggest a date.